renesas-rz/meta-rz-edge-ai-demo/README.md

 * Click "Camera Settings->Enable/Disable Auto White Balance" when using a supported MIPI CSI camera to enable or disable the automatic white balance feature of the OV5645 sensor.

-Expected results:
-* Boxes are drawn around the detected items.
-* Names of detected items are shown in the top left-hand corner of each box.
-* Percentage confidence is shown for each item.
-* Names and prices for each item are shown in an alphabetical list on the right-hand side of the application.
-* Total cost is shown in the bottom right hand-side.
-* Total items and inference time is shown in the top right-hand corner of the application.

 ## Notes